Sean-Dickey-thycotic-com/ssi-docs/servicenow/mid-server/config/tuning.md

 [title]: # (Tuning)
 [tags]: # (introduction)
 [priority]: # (3)

 # Tuning Configurable Options

-It may be required for you to adjust the field mappings file to fit your individual needs.
+It may be required for you to adjust the field mapping file to fit your individual needs.
 If you open tss-credential-resolver-1.0.jar with winzip/winrar you will notice the following folder structure:

 ![](images\cc7618007aaef06512869476029b86bb.png)

 You can edit the tss-credential-resolver-field-mappings.json file.
 This is as simple as ensuring once the pattern mapping file is modified, you re-zip the files/folders, then rename the new zip file to .jar.
 You can then upload the modified .jar file to ServiceNow.

 ![](images\690fddc76da3e877672c537dcf95cd07.png)